Call for Workshops

 Educational Objectives: What will attendees learn from your presentation?
 List specific points.

-Workshop Presenters: For the individual responsible for coordinating the workshop, provide name, title, affiliation, address, phone, email, and a 3-4 sentence biography that establishes credibility.
+Workshop Presenters: For the individual responsible for coordinating the workshop, please provide name, title, affiliation, address, phone, email, and a 3 – 4 sentence biography that establishes credibility.
 Provide the same information for each individual that will have a role in the workshop presentation.

 Minimum and Maximum Attendance: What is the minimum and maximum number of registrants your workshop can accommodate?
-Consider vehicle capacity and other limiting factors; account for drivers and presenters that will be joining the group; and provide the number of workshop registrations that can be accommodated.
+Consider vehicle capacity and other limiting factors; account for drivers and presenters that will be joining the group and provide the number of workshop registrants that can be accommodated.

 Itinerary: Provide a preliminary estimate of the workshop schedule, including a listing of tour locations, arrival and departure times, the names and affiliations of speakers, and the purpose and educational value of each stop.
-All workshops will start and end at the Renaissance Palm Springs Hotel.
+All workshops will start and end at the Everline Resort and Spa.
 It is suggested that workshops begin at 9:00 am and end no later than 4:00 pm.
 Shorter workshops will be considered, as well as classroom workshops taking place at the venue.

 Transportation: For touring and offsite workshops, indicate if van, bus, or other transportation arrangements will be used, and whether transportation will be donated or rented.